Cayman Islands: Offshore Legal and Tax Regimes

 - Have a net worth of at least KYD6m;

 - Invest at least KYD2.4m in licensed businesses with workforces comprising of at least 50% Caymanians, that contribute towards the prosperity of the territory;

 - Pass checks on business competence, show financial records of their businesses’ stability, and show they undertake a managerial role in their given area; and

 - Possess a clean criminal record and be of sound health with adequate health insurance.

-Bush underscored that the Residential Certificate for Investment would not incorporate a Trade and Business License and, if necessary for operations, this would need to be applied for separately.
+Bush underscored that the residential certificate for investment would not incorporate a trade and business licence and, if necessary for operations, this would need to be applied for separately.

 A substantial business presence residency certificate is the second major change in the Immigration (Amendment) Law 2012.
 Applicants must either have a minimum 10% participation in an approved business with a substantial presence in the Caymans, or must be employed as a senior manager in a business with a substantial presence in the Caymans.